2018–19 Pakistan Premier League: Format and overview

-The season is scheduled to be held in Multan, Karachi and Lahore between 25 September and 11 January 2019, with 16 teams participating (12 PPL teams and 4 winner teams of second-tier playoffs).
+The PPL matches for the season were held in Multan, Karachi and Lahore from 25 September 2018 to 11 January 2019, with 16 teams participating (12 PPL teams and 4 winner teams of second-tier playoffs).
 Each team would get to play each other twice, meaning in a season they would play 30 games.
-The bottom four teams get relegated to the second tier.
-The team that finishes first would get qualification in the AFC Cup, but AFC denied entry of Pakistani football clubs in 2019 AFC Cup because of incomplete licensing regulations due to absence of footballing activity since the end of 2014-15 season.
+The bottom four teams got relegated to the second tier.
+The team that finished first would get qualification in the AFC Cup, but AFC denied entry of Pakistani football clubs in 2019 AFC Cup because of incomplete licensing regulations due to absence of footballing activity since the end of 2014-15 season.